Burglary and Trespassing in Missouri

 A person convicted of possession of burglar's tools commits a class E felony and faces up to four years in prison and a fine of up to $10,000.

 (Mo.
-Rev. Stat. §§ 569.180, 558.002, and 558.011 (2020).)
+Rev. Stat. §§ 558.002, 558.011, 569.180 (2025).)

 Under Missouri law, a person commits trespass by entering property without permission from the owner.
 Trespass differs from burglary in a couple of different ways.
 First, trespass does not require an intent to commit a crime on the property.
 Second, trespass applies to a broader range of property.
-Whereas burglary usually involves some type of structure or building, trespass can include simply entering onto a plot of land.
+Whereas burglary usually involves some type of structure or building, trespass can include simply entering a plot of land.

-First-degree trespass.
-An offender convicted of first-degree trespass is guilty of a class B misdemeanor and faces up to six months in jail and a fine of up to $1,000.
-A person commits this degree of trespass by entering real property or going into a building or inhabitable structure knowing they do not have the owner's permission to be there.
+A person commits first-degree trespass by entering real property or going into a building or inhabitable structure knowing they do not have the owner's permission to be there.
 For example, if the property was fenced, enclosed, or otherwise marked, the defendant would know they did not have permission to enter.

 (Mo.
-Rev. Stat. §§ 569.140 and following (2020).)
+Rev. Stat. §§ 569.140, 569.150 (2025).)

 DEFEND YOUR RIGHTS